jeffrafter/jeffrafter.github.io/content/blog/express-and-aws/index.md

 npm install --save-dev dotenv
 ```

-Notice that we're saving this are development dependencies.
+Notice that we're saving this as a development dependency.
 We won't need these for our Lambda function and we want to keep it as small as possible.
 Next create a new file called `env.ts`:

 ```typescript
 import dotenv from 'dotenv'